Background driving distribution functions and series representation for log-gamma selfdecomposable random variables

 Since, in particular, series (8) converges weakly its characteristic function is given as an infinite product :

-The last two equality are from Jurek (1997), example (c) on. p.98, (where the correct reference should be to Whittaker and Watson (1920) p.
-249 and/or Shanbhag, Pestana and Sreehari (1977)), Lemma 1, which concludes the proof of Proposition 2.
+The last two equalities are from Jurek (1997), example (c) on p.
+98, where the correct reference should be to Whittaker and Watson (1920) p.
+249 and/or Shanbhag, Pestana and Sreehari (1977)), Lemma 1.
+This gives a proof of the first equality in (8).